rural definition

 Cities

-Micropolitan areas have at least one city with a population between 10,000 and 50,000 people AND they contain surrounding county territory that has a high degree of social and economic integration with that city.
+Micropolitan areas have at least one city with a population between 10,000 and 50,000 people, and they contain surrounding county territory that has a high degree of social and economic integration with that city.

 rural definition vs. cities